jashburn00/jashburn00/README.md

   Hi, I’m Jack Ashburn.
 I am:

-- attending the University of Colorado at Boulder, and expect to graduate in May 2023.
+- a computer science graduate from the University of Colorado at Boulder
-- interested in software development, and have always been fascinated by game mechanics.
+- interested in software development, and have always been fascinated by video game logic & balancing
-- currently interning as a junior software engineer.
+- currently a temp working in software development & Microsoft Business Central, based in San Diego
-- looking to collaborate on projects that I can get passionate about.
+- looking to collaborate on projects where I can learn and create

 Here's how to reach me:
   jashburn00@gmail.com